isurusyseng/Task1/README.md

 File: .circleci/config.yml

-This is the config file created to run the build job and deploy into a public server.
+This is the config file created for the (CI/CD) build job and deploy into a public server.